How To Grow Magic Mushrooms: The Easy Way

 - Place your jars inside the second bucket and seal it up

 Fill your incubator with the jars, and place the lid on top.
-You’re going to need to wait about 1 or 2 weeks for the jars to colonize with mycelium before you can move on.
+You’ll need to wait about 1 or 2 weeks for the jars to colonize with mycelium before you can move on.

 Check the jars every couple of days.
-By the third or fourth day, you should start to see some white “threads” forming near the site of inoculation.
+By the third or fourth day, you should start to see some white “threads” forming near the inoculation site.
 This is why it helps to inoculate the jars on the side of the glass so you can see the mycelium forming sooner.

 Look for signs of contamination.
 This includes green or bluish-colored growth, very fuzzy white growth (rather than thready), or a slick, oily look (bacteria).